Amish Early American Windsor Dining Chair

 Shown in Brown Maple Wood with a Black Painted Finish and Light Distressing

-*Please allow additional time for complex finishes, upholstered items, and delivery.
+*Please allow additional time for product transfers, finishing, and shipping.